randommm/pytorch-lightning/README.md

 **The lightweight PyTorch wrapper for high-performance AI research.
-Scale your models, not the boilerplate.**
+Scale your models, not the boilerplatffe.**

 ---